 No one ever plans to get hurt at work and have to file a workers’ compensation case.
-However, a serious injury on the job can result in disability and loss of income—which can utterly disrupt your life, and even change it forever.
+However, a serious injury on the job can result in disability and loss of income, which can utterly disrupt your life, and even change it forever.

-Most common manufacturing workplace hazards:
+The most common manufacturing workplace hazards include:

 - Being struck by objects or equipment

 - Amputations and crush injuries

 - Repetitive motion injuries